 Mint is one of the most popular herbs.
-There are many mints for the gardener and cook to choose from: spearmint, peppermint, apple mint, pennyroyal, lemon mint, pineapple mint, and ginger mint to name a few.
+There are many mints for the gardener and cook to choose from spearmint, peppermint, apple mint, pennyroyal, lemon mint, pineapple mint, and ginger mint to name a few.
 Cooks prefer spearmint for most savory dishes; it’s less overpowering than other mints such as peppermint which is very strong flavored with a strong menthol aroma.
 Mint leaves are used in teas, cold drinks, salads, and vegetables, and, of course, mint is a favorite served with peas and lamb.

 - Best location: Plant mint in filtered shade or partial shade; mint will tolerate full sun but it’s best to avoid hot, direct sun.

 - Soil preparation: Mint grows best in loamy and moist but well-drained soil.
-Do not add too much aged compost or aged manure to the area where mint grows; high fertility can leave mint susceptible to rust.
+Do not add too much-aged compost or aged manure to the area where mint grows; high fertility can leave mint susceptible to rust.
 Mint prefers a soil pH of 6.0 to 7.0.

 - Seed starting indoors: Start mint from seed indoors in spring 3 to 4 weeks before the last frost.
 Mint seed can be slow to germinate.
 Start mint in flats under fluorescent lights.
 Note: mint seed does not always grow true to the parent.
-Sowing store-bought seed will ensure you grow the variety you want.
+Sowing store-bought seeds will ensure you grow the variety you want.

 - Transplanting to the garden: Set mint seedlings in the garden two or more weeks after the last frost in spring.
 Grow mint from divisions or cuttings started in cool weather, spring or fall.
 You can also plant store-bought seedlings in spring or fall.